 Probably, as long as the F-1 student has the approval of both the school's International Office as well as the Department of Homeland Security...

 With regard to on-campus employment, students on F-1 visas are usually permitted to work full-time in between semesters and up to 20 hours a week while school is in session.

 With regard to off-campus employment, F-1 students may not work during the first academic year.
-Afterwards, F-1 students may be able to work for up to 1 year through the Optional Practical Training (OPT) program.
+Afterward, F-1 students may be able to work for up to 1 year through the Optional Practical Training (OPT) program.
 OPT is a way for F-1 students to train in a field directly related to their major.
 Typically, F-1 students can do OPT part-time during the semester and/or full-time during vacation or following graduation.

 F-1 Students may also be able to work off campus through Curricular Practical Training (CPT) programs and STEM (Science, Technology, Engineering, and Mathemtics) Optional Practical Training Extension (OPT).

-Note that when the student's F-1 visa is nearing expiration, it may be possible to qualify for an employment-based visas in order to stay and work in the U.S.
+Note that when the student's F-1 visa is nearing expiration, it may be possible to qualify for employment-based visas in order to stay and work in the U.S.